Frequently Asked Questions

 Yes.
-We absolutely take all information on this.
+We absolutely take all information on this type of crime.

 Can I report something that may pose a threat to National security, such as terrorism or espionage?

-To report an immediate threat to national security, please call 9-1-1 or your local police department.
+To report an immediate threat to national security, please call 9-1-1 or your local law enforcement.
 You can also contact The RCMP’s National Security Information Line at 1-800-420-5805 or via email at RCMP.NSIN-RISN.GRC@rcmp-grc.gc.ca

 Can I report information about an Insurance Crime?

 Insurance crime affects everyone.
 When someone steals a car, burglarizes a home, vandalizes property or makes a false or exaggerated claim, everyone has to pay more than they should for insurance.
 We do take anonymous tips regarding insurance crime.
-However, you can alternatively submit a confidential tip to the Insurance Bureau of Canada by visiting their website, or calling 1-877-422-8477.
+However, you can alternatively submit a confidential tip to Équité Association by visiting their website, or calling 1-877-422-8477.

 You can report suspected tax evasion over the Internet or by contacting Canada Revenue Agency’s National Leads Centre at 1-866-809-6841.
 Your identity will not be disclosed and you may provide information anonymously.